jguerinet/local-json-downloader/README.md

 * True if there is basic authentication on the URL, false otherwise
 * If the above is true, the username for authentication
 * If the above is true, the password for authentication
+* The of the directory you want to save your file in.
+If left blank, the file will be saved in the project directory

 ## Directories
 * libs: All of the necessary external libraries (in jar format)